xvkevinleung/Weaver/README.md

 Sets the scope of a dependency.
 The default scope being `graph`.
 Only works along with a registration annotation.

 The `scope` defines a dependency's access level and caching strategy.
 Four scopes are available:
-- `transient`: Always creates a new instance when resolved.
+- `transient`: A new instance is created when resolved.
 Can't be accessed from children.
-- `graph`: A new instance is created when resolved the first time and then lives for the time the container lives.
+- `graph`: One instance lives for the time the container lives.
 Can't be accessed from children.
-- `weak`: A new instance is created when resolved the first time and then lives for the time its strong references are living.
+- `weak`: One instance lives for the time its strong references are living.
 Accessible from children.
 - `container`: Like graph, but accessible from children.

 Example: